 Groups 1a and 1b: Group 1a and 1b participants will receive the vaccinations only, without undergoing exposure to malaria infection.
 This is to test the safety of the vaccine and its ability to generate an immune response.
+In addition to the three vaccines described above, group 1 will have the option to receive a fourth booster vaccination.

 Groups 2a & 3a: Groups 2a and 3a participants will be vaccinated at different times over 2 to 6 months.
 This will be followed by controlled exposure to malaria infection.
-If participants in these groups are found to be protected from malaria, they may be invited to a repeat malaria challenge at a later time
+If participants in these groups are protected from malaria infection, they will be invited to have a fourth booster vaccine and/or to undergo repeat malaria challenge at a later date, or to attend for a long-term follow up for immunology research blood tests.